HomePerspectivesIs Reconciliation advancing or retreating? Status Updates as of Dec. 31, 2020

 Current Problems and Issues in Indigenous Health: Systemic Racism in Health

-Updates to “”Death of Joyce Echaquan provides clear evidence of systemic racism in Québec healthcare system
+Updates to “”Death of Joyce Echaquan provides clear evidence of systemic racism in Québechealthcare system

 Nov.
+10, 2020 – Quebec Government is investing $3.1M in Joliette “to enable the relocation and enlargement of the Centre d’amitié autochtone de Lanaudière (CAAL), an Indigenous community organization whose mission is to improve the living conditions of Indigenous people living in or passing through the Joliette region by providing a number of support services, assistance and information through programs specially designed for Indigenous families.
+Nov.
 16, 2020 – The Council of the Atikamekw of Manawan (CDAM) and the Council of the Atikamekw Nation (CAN) have submitted a brief for “Joyce’s Principle” to Francis Legault, the Premier of Quebec and Prime Minister Justin Trudeau, Joyce’s Principle is a call to action and commitment to governments to facilitate the transition towards health and social services systems that are safer and free from discrimination for Indigenous people across Quebec and Canada.
 Rejected by the Quebec government.
+Dec.
+15, 2020 – Release of “Racism in Québec: ZERO TOLERANCE: Report of the Groupe d’action contre le racism” by the Québec government that had no Indigenous representation.
+12 of the 25 recommendations are specific to Indigenous people vs the 142 Calls to Action of the Viens Commission to address widespread systemic discrimination against Indigenous people throughout all sectors of Quebec society.
+The Québec government refuses to acknowledge that systemic racism exists in Québec.

 Health Home Page